bertil291utn/kubix-1.0/README.md

 ```
 ionic s
 ```
-It wil show in your browser
+It will show in your browser

 But if you want to try in your phone (Android)🤖
-First you have connect your device or have a emulated device in your machine.
+First, you have connected your device or have an emulated device in your machine.
 ```
 ionic cordova run android
 ```